 Tyler: We’re a cannabis venture studio focused on building a diversified portfolio of consumer products, media, and technology businesses.
 We believe in cannabis as a force for positive change.
 We have three business units: Incubator, Accelerator, and Advisory Services.

 Through our Incubator, we identify white spaces and launch new brands that are either 1) wholly owned by OpenNest, or 2) a JV between OpenNest and a strategic partner.
 We then invest the initial capital to build a team and kickstart operations.
 Our first incubated brand, Union Electric, launched in March and is currently in 20+ dispensaries.
 We have two other hemp brands in development that we expect to launch this summer.

-The goal of our Accelerator is to bring our domain expertise and relationships to cannabis brands that range from pre-seed to Series A. This is not your typical 3 month accelerator program.
+The goal of our Accelerator is to bring our domain expertise and relationships to cannabis brands that range from pre-seed to Series A. This is not your typical three-month accelerator program.
 We plan to choose a handful of companies to work with over the next couple of years and get very hands-on in supporting them.
-We invest anywhere from $50-250K for a meaningful equity stake which is determined by a variety of factors.
-We want to roll up our sleeves and act as an extension of the executive team to help founders build and grow their brands, so our investment usually includes some combination of performance based warrant coverage or advisor shares for the work we put in.
+We invest anywhere from $50-$250K for a meaningful equity stake that is determined by a variety of factors.
+We want to roll up our sleeves and act as an extension of the executive team to help founders build and grow their brands, so our investment usually includes some combination of performance-based warrant coverage or advisor shares for the work we put in.
 We’ve been overwhelmed with the volume of opportunities for our accelerator, which is a great problem to have.
 So, we’re being very selective in our diligence process and ensuring there is a strong cultural fit and aligned expectations before bringing a new company on board.